Alamantus/local-rpg/README.md

 - Asset Management
   - an "asset window", which is viewable by all players, and managed by the Master computer
   - updates dynamically on change
+- Map
+  - draggable tiled map for use in the "asset window"

 ### Stretch Features
 - Custom Effects